Someone decided you had to choose.

 Not because it's true.

-Both need you to believe the trade-off is real.
+Both sides of the conversation need you to believe the trade-off is real.

 I'm 32.
-Procurement Coordinator at Toyota negotiating multi-million dollar contracts.
+Procurement Coordinator negotiating multi-million dollar contracts.

 I train five days a week.
 Heavy.